MicrosoftDocs/Console-Docs/docs/attachconsole.md

 A process can use the [**FreeConsole**](freeconsole.md) function to detach itself from its console.
 If other processes share the console, the console is not destroyed, but the process that called **FreeConsole** cannot refer to it.
 A console is closed when the last process attached to it terminates or calls **FreeConsole**.
 After a process calls **FreeConsole**, it can call the [**AllocConsole**](allocconsole.md) function to create a new console or **AttachConsole** to attach to another console.

+This function is primarily useful to applications that were linked with [**/SUBSYSTEM:WINDOWS**](https://docs.microsoft.com/cpp/build/reference/subsystem-specify-subsystem) which implies to the operating system that a console is not needed before entering the program's main method.
+In that instance, the standard handles retrieved with [**GetStdHandle**](getstdhandle.md) will likely be invalid on startup until **AttachConsole** is called.
+The exception to this is if the application is launched with handle inheritance by its parent process.

 To compile an application that uses this function, define **\_WIN32\_WINNT** as `0x0501` or later.
 For more information, see [Using the Windows Headers](https://msdn.microsoft.com/library/windows/desktop/aa383745).

 ## Requirements